Benediximuss/NewsApp/README.md

 # NewsApp
-News App written in Java and built with Gradle on Android Studio
+The app is written in Java and built with Gradle on Android Studio.
+It gets data of the news from a local database.

 <table style="width:100%">
   <tr>